bagelbyheart/spacenoider/README.md

 The following are big things that need to be addressed in a rough order of ease.

-1. Make global bounding based on ACTUAL space left.
-2. Make a merge table function to replace all of my `for k,v in pairs(tbl) do e[k]=v end` chunks.
+1. Make a merge table function to replace all of my `for k,v in pairs(tbl) do e[k]=v end` chunks.
-3. Unify all objects with drops. ie, there should be a drop version of everything that appears on screen that causes you to shoot that same object, which in turn means I need to encode the drop icon in the object.
+2. Unify all objects with drops. ie, there should be a drop version of everything that appears on screen that causes you to shoot that same object, which in turn means I need to encode the drop icon in the object.

 The stuff past this is what I want to do after finishing the refactor.